Read more to learn information about The Hellebore Press.

 When and where can I send submissions?

 General Submissions are always open.
 However, please review our Submit page to review upcoming deadlines for features, anthologies, and special issues.
 Also, remember to greet the editor, Denise Nichole.
 A friendly or warm hello, truly goes a long way.
+A greeting to the staff, Rachel Andrews & Whitney Camarena is also appreciated.
+When in doubt, use The Hellebore Editorial Team or The Hellebore Staff.

 All submissions can be sent to firstname.lastname@example.org.
 Just remember to include the information that is requested.